zacaryfettig/Terraform-Templates/virtual machine with monitoring/readme.md

 # Virtual Machine with monitoring metrics
-Template objective is hosting a server application that has the ability to size up/down depending on the amount of users
+Template objective is hosting Template objective is monitoring for VM usage and sending alerts when usage is high

 ## Resources created in Template